 The state does, however, ban texting.
 This applies to all drivers, regardless of age, while behind the wheel.

 Everyone riding in the front seat of a vehicle must wear a seat belt.
 Those 8 years old to 15 years old need to wear a seat belt in all seating positions and those under 8 years old or under 4 ft 9 inches must be in an approved child safety seat.
 The type of the safety seat depends on the age, height and weight of the child.

 If a rider is detected not wearing a seat belt, state law allows police officers to pull the vehicle over just for that reason.

-When riding in a vehicle, children under four years old must be properly secured in an approved safety seat.
-Children weighing under 20 pounds must face the rear of the vehicle.
+When riding in a vehicle, children under 4 years old must be properly secured in an approved safety seat in the rear of the vehicle.
 The only time a child under 4 years old may ride in the front seat of a vehicle is if all other seats are occupied by children under 4 years old.

 If you're in the market for one, you can shop online for a car seat at any time.
 When ordering, be sure the car seat matches your child's height, weight and age.